-How Often Should You Actually Wash Your Hair?
-Three Experts Weigh in
+How Often Should You *Actually* Wash Your Hair?
+Three Experts Weigh In

-While there are those who swear by a daily hair-washing routine, others have joined the “no shampoo” movement.
-All that conflicting information on how to take care of your locks can be straight-up confusing.
-So we sat down with three hair experts to get the lowdown on how often you should really wash your hair.
+While there are those who swear by a daily hair-washing routine, others swear by spacing out them out as much as possible.
+All that conflicting information on how to take care of your locks can be confusing, so we sat down with three hair experts to get the lowdown on how often you should really wash your hair.

 The hairdresser: “The less frequently you can wash your hair, the better”

-Jorge Joao, international Redken artist, recommends spacing out your shampoos as much as possible.
+Jorge Joao, a global Redken artist and owner of Koi Hair Studio in Brampton, Ont., recommends spacing out your washing sessions as much as possible.
 “The less frequently you can wash your hair, the better,” he says.
 “Your natural oils are what give nutrition to your hair and the more opportunity you give them to do their job the better.”
 With a little experimentation, the magic number of washes per week that works best for your hair will be revealed.

 “The finer the hair, the more likely natural oils will weigh it down, so it is more difficult to go without washing.
 This is why it’s important to use a deep cleansing shampoo and conditioner when you do wash your hair,” says Joao.
 “Coarse and curly hair tends to absorb oils, and that actually helps the hair stay tame, so it is easier to go without washing.”